Tuberculosis (TB) Testing

 More Information about Tuberculosis (TB)

-Inactive or latent TB occurs when a person has TB bacteria in their body (normally their lungs), but their immune system is able to prevent the bacteria from making them sick.
-The TB bacteria are essentially ‘sleeping’ in your body.
-During this time, the bacteria is not making you sick, and you’re not contagious to others (you can’t give TB to anyone else).
+TB infection occurs when a person has TB bacteria in their body (normally their lungs), but their immune system is able to prevent the bacteria from making them sick.
+The TB bacteria are essentially ‘sleeping’ in the body.
+During this time, the bacteria is not making the individual sick, and not contagious to others (will not transmit TB to anyone else).

-Active TB occurs when a person has TB bacteria in their body (normally their lungs), and their immune system cannot stop the bacteria from making them sick.
-If a person has active TB, they are symptomatic and can pass the bacteria to other people.
+TB disease occurs when a person has TB bacteria in their body (normally their lungs), and their immune system cannot stop the bacteria from making them sick.
+If a person has TB disease, they feel sick (list of symptoms include – a bad cough that lasts longer than 2 weeks, chest pain, weakness or tiredness, unexpected weight loss, a lack of appetite, chills, fever, and/or night sweats).

-Both latent and active TB are curable with antibiotics.
+Both TB infection and TB disease can be treated with antibiotics.
 TB treatment is free and accessible for all people through Lambton Public Health.

 For more information about tuberculosis symptoms and treatment, please visit: Tuberculosis: Symptoms and treatment – Canada.ca